 About our SID activities

-In the framework of Safer Internet Day campaign, Estonian SIC will publish thematic videos for children and parents about online risks with tips about how to act and where to seek advice and help.
+In the framework of the Safer Internet Day campaign, Estonian SIC will publish thematic videos for children and parents about online risks with tips about how to act and where to seek advice and help.

 What we are doing to create a better internet...